Witnessing Quantum Entanglement Using Resonant Inelastic X-ray Scattering: Case study in iridate dimer materials

 \section{Case study in iridate dimer materials}

 As shown in Fig.~\ref{fig:overview}, Ba$_3$CeIr$_2$O$_9$ features two Ir sites in its basic structural motif hosting ten $5d$ electrons between them.
-Ir $L$-edge RIXS involves interference between processes that create a core hole at either one of these sites and can be used to formulate a RIXS witness for the simplest form of multiparticle entanglement --- that of bipartite entanglement --- between these sites.
+It has been studied previously and has been shown to exhibit a clear Ir $L$-edge RIXS orbital signal, including a strong interference effect \cite{Revelli2019resonant}.
+Here we show that the processes that create a core hole at either one of these sites can be used to formulate a RIXS witness for the simplest form of multiparticle entanglement --- that of bipartite entanglement --- between the sites.

-To apply our QFI metrology, we need an estimate for the single site eigenvalue spread, $\Delta a_{i,\text{Re}/\text{Im}}$.
-To obtain this, we need to model the material-specific RIXS operator.
-This is done using the numerical toolkit EDRIXS, we tune four material parameters (one crystal field splitting parameter $\kappa$ and three hopping integrals $V_{dd\sigma}, V_{dd\pi}, V_{dd\delta}$, see Table~\ref{table:allparams}, Refs.~\onlinecite{Revelli2019resonant,Kugel2015Spin}) together with a single overall scale factor to reproduce the experimentally measured RIXS intensity.
-The results are shown in Figs.~\ref{fig:CeEmap}, \ref{fig:CeLmap}, and \ref{fig:CeOmap}.
+To apply our methodology to detect entanglement, we need to model the material-specific RIXS operator.
+This is done using the numerical toolkit EDRIXS \cite{WANG2019151} in combination with Hamiltonian parameter inference \cite{tnqm-ttj3} to provide the model parameters (including on-site Slater parameters, spin-orbit couplings and three hopping integrals $V_{dd\sigma}, V_{dd\pi}, V_{dd\delta}$, see Table~\ref{table:allparams}, Section V in the SM~\cite{supp}, Refs.~\onlinecite{Revelli2019resonant,Kugel2015Spin}) together with a single overall scale factor to reproduce the experimentally measured RIXS intensity.
+In fitting these parameters we restrict our focus on the energy range (0.2~eV, 2~eV) comprising the t$_{2g}$-manifold of states.
+We exclude from consideration energies below 0.2~eV to avoid contamination from the elastic peak whose contribution to the QFI is properly zero --- see Eqn.~\ref{RIXS_QFI}.
+This prevents instrumental broadening artifacts from contaminating our QFI estimates.

+We first demonstrate that our modeling efforts are able to reproduce the measured RIXS intensity for this dimer material.
+The main results are shown in Figs.~\ref{fig:CeEmap}, \ref{fig:CeLmap}, and \ref{fig:CeOmap}.
 It can be seen from the figures that the constructed RIXS operator indeed reproduces the essential features of the measured RIXS intensity, especially the major RIXS peaks below the energy loss gap around 2~eV, and these RIXS peaks are the dominant signal for incident energy around 11.216~keV.

 To better understand the electronic characteristics of these major RIXS peaks at low energy losses, we trace the evolution of the eigenenergies with the \gls*{SOC}, the \gls*{CEF} due to trigonal distortion, and the hopping amplitude.
-This is shown in Fig.~\ref{fig:level}, where we can see that the ground state lies in the $t_{2g}$ orbital manifold, and the excitations below 2 eV are primarily intra-$t_{2g}$.
+This is shown in Fig.~\ref{fig:level}, where we can see that the ground state lies in the $t_{2g}$ orbital manifold, and the excitations below 2~eV are primarily intra-$t_{2g}$.
+This is a similar assignment to that made previously based on a model including only $t_{2g}$ orbitals \cite{Revelli2019resonant}.